fullstack-development/react-redux-starter-kit/docs/en/feature/multi-instance-feature.md

     )
    );
    ```
-5. If you dispatch actions is saga, then you should add the `_instanceKey` to them explicitly and extend `IMultiAction` when declaring the action interface (it can be found in the action caught by saga):
+5. If you dispatch actions in a saga, then you should add the `_instanceKey` to them explicitly and extend `IMultiAction` when declaring an action interface (it can be found in the action caught by the saga):
     ```
     interface ILoadWidgetData extends IMultiAction {
       type: 'WIDGET:LOAD_WIDGET_DATA';